shirleyobih1/path-cc.github.io/_events/2022-All-Hands-Meeting.md

 published: true

 excerpt: |
-   Save the Date for the OSG All Hands Meeting to be held March 14-18 at the University of Oklahoma (OU)in Norman and Virtually

-    - We are planning a hybrid event.
+   Save the Date for the OSG All Hands Meeting to be held March 14-18 at the University of Oklahoma (OU)in Norman and virtually.
+We are planning a hybrid event.
 If you regiser for and travel to the University of Oklahoma (OU) in Norman for the in-person components, you can mingle with collegause, have planned or ad      hoc   meetings, attend workshops or training events, and join hack-a-thons.
 In addition, everyone can enjoy the same kind of presentation and discusions as in    the past 2 years, whether in-person or online.
 start_date: 2021-12-15
 end_date: 2022-03-19
 location: "University of Oklahoma (OU) in Norman and Virtually"
 link: "https://opensciencegrid.org/all-hands/2022/"
-image: "/images/events/CC*Workshop2021.jpeg"
+image: ""
 header_image: "/images/events/CC_Workshop2021.png"
 ---